FAQs

 Night Buses

 No — the night bus is optional.
-It’s just the easiest and safest choice if you’re staying in Piazza Armerina, but you can absolutely use a taxi, hotel transfer or designated driver instead.
+It’s just the easiest choice if you’re staying in Piazza Armerina, but you can absolutely use a taxi, hotel transfer, or designated driver (or whatever else can transport you) instead.

 The route starts at Tenuta Savoca and includes: